DK26/mock-radar/README.md

 I though I'd share my own work in case others find it useful.
 Who knows, maybe even collaborate and add their own mocked endpoints.
 This could be the start of something.

+### Other Advantages

+- __Green__: Using less resources and saving on battery life, as you do not need to run a heavy virtual machine in order to develop for QRadar API, which would otherwise require:
+  - Installation & Configurations of a virtual machine environment

+  - 12 RAM (minimum)
+  - 250 GB available storage size (minimum)

 ## Why write the mock server in Rust?

 1. Small, low-profile, independent executable that doesn't require third party dependencies or environments, such as Python, Java(JDK) or .Net runtime installations.
 It can simply be compiled to any platform supported by LLVM (clang).
-You can even run it on your old laptop.
+You can even run it on your old laptop (a.k.a green technology).

 2. Very powerful and reliable type system for coding correctly which is also excellent for potentially big projects